 YAML prioritizes human readability even more than JSON, using indentation to denote structure.
 It is a superset of JSON.

-HCL strikes a compromise, offering better readability than raw JSON for configuration tasks and more structure than YAML for defining application-specific schemas.
+HCL sits in the middle: it's easier to read than raw JSON for configuration work, and it gives you more structure than YAML for defining application-specific schemas.

 | Feature | HCL | JSON | YAML |